dusadrian/CCubes/README.md

 It employs a bottom-up search strategy, starting from the simplest combinations of 1 input, 2 inputs etc. and gradually increases the complexity.
 After each such level, it tries to solve the minterm matrix and stops as soon as there is a high probability that no new decisive prime implicants will be found at the next level.

 Solving the minterm matrix coverage is an NP-hard problem beyond the scope of CCubes.
 Exact solutions are provided by Gurobi, an industry level power optimization solver.
-For compilation, Gurobi's path is hardcoded in the Makefile and it needs to be changed manually.
+For compilation, Gurobi's path is hardcoded in the Makefile and it needs to be changed manually, according to the user's installation and operating system.
 At runtime, Gurobi will search for a valid license, freely offered for academic research.

 The default option, in case Gurobi is not available, is to solve the minterm matrix coverage using a custom implementation of a parallel processing Lagrangian relaxation method, based on the sources of BOOM (courtesy of Petr Fišer).
 More solving methods will be added.

-If no weights are applied, the combination of prime implicants that cover the ON set minterms is the quickest exact method, roughly equivalent to `espresso -Dso` type of output, although it produces a much more efficient circuit especially when using Gurobi's exact optimization.
+If no weights are applied, the combination of prime implicants that cover the ON set minterms is the quickest exact method, roughly equivalent to `espresso -Dso` type of output, although it produces a much more efficient circuit especially with an exact optimization.

-Two weighting options are available, for instance  `-w1` for weight based on complexity levels (prime implicants with lower number of literals will be given more weight).
+Two weighting options are available, for instance the default `-w1` for weight based on complexity levels (prime implicants with lower number of literals will be given more weight).
 The option `-w2` adds additional weight if a prime implicant is shared between multiple outputs.

-The option `-s12` (unimplemented yet) aims to spend additional time collecting a pool of possible solutions from the solver and decide which solution is best by comparing their shared prime implicants with those from the other outputs.
-This might be useful since it is quite possible that different shared prime implicants are selected by the solver, despite them having an equal (weighted) contribution to optimality.
+The option `-p` (not fully implemented yet) aims to spend additional time collecting a pool of possible solutions from the solver and decide which solution is best by comparing their shared prime implicants with those from the other outputs.
+It is quite possible that different shared prime implicants are selected by the solver, despite them having an equal (weighted) contribution to optimality.

 Unlike other minimizers like Espresso (usually single threaded), CCubes is scalable and can handle larger problem instances more efficiently.
 Where possible, it will use a parallel search process using available CPU cores.
 Theoretically, its scalability can be extended to distributed computing environments, allowing it to tackle even larger instances by using multiple machines.